Waymo updates 3,800 robotaxis after they 'drive into standing water'

 Key Takeaways

-• Trigger incident: April 20, a Waymo AV in San Antonio entered a flooded road with no passengers and was swept into a creek, prompting an NHTSA probe.
+• Trigger incident: April 20, a Waymo AV in San Antonio drove into a flooded road and was swept into a creek, prompting an NHTSA probe.

 • San Antonio service remains suspended; Waymo says it is “readying operations to resume public rides.”